Poset-enriched categories and free exact completions: The Universal Property and Characterization of the Completion

 The arrow $\epsilon q$ is an $\nc{so}$-morphism because both $\epsilon,q$ are such.
 Since $\langle s_0,s_1\rangle$ is order-monic, we get a $\tau^{S}\colon S*S\to S$ making both triangles commute.
 This gives transitivity of $S$. \end{proof}

 It will also be important to have a simpler way of checking that a functor is left covering.
-The following reduces this check to a couple of specific types of finite limits.
+The next proposition reduces this check to two specific types of finite limits.
+However, we begin with a lemma which will be used multiple times here and later on.

+\begin{lem} Suppose that $\ca{E}$ is a regular category. \begin{enumerate} \item Consider the following commutative diagram in $\ca{E}$, where the rows are inserters, $m$ is an order-mono and $p$ is an effective epi.

+Then the induced morphism $q\colon I\to I'$ is also an effective epi. \item Consider the following finite family of commutative squares in $\ca{E}$

+where the $f_k$ are effective epis and $f$ is an order-mono.
+Then the induced morphism from the $n$-ary pullback of the $a_k$ to that of the $b_k$ is an effective epi. \end{enumerate} \end{lem} \begin{proof} (1) We will show that the left-hand square is a pullback.
+So let $g\colon Z\to I$ and $h\colon Z\to X$ be such that $i'g=ph$.
+Then